texts on artworks

 Reconstruction IV

-The scene is presented as a dioramic set-up showing an existing or possible reality.
+The scene is presented as a diorama setup displaying either an existing or potential reality.

-Like the procedures at a crime scene, places are marked and material collected.
+An investigation seems to be conducted.
+Reminiscent of procedures at a crime scene: places are marked and material collected.

-The scene is repeatedly reconstructed and deconstructed using blueprints and scripts.
+The scene can be repeatedly reconstructed and deconstructed based on blueprints and scripts.

-How do we look at the world and events in the world?
+How do we perceive the world and the events within it?

-Is each event unique and is it examined and archived as a closed case?
+Is each event unique, examined and archived as a closed case?

 Slide